 You won’t have to pay any money upfront: tuition and living cost loans work just like a tax on your earnings rather than a commercial or payday loan.
-You will only start paying back the loans when you are earning above £21,000 per year and will pay 9% of any income above £21,000.
-As an example, if you started on the current NHS Band 5* salary, you would repay £6.81 a month.
+You will only start paying back the loans when you are earning above £25,000 per year and will pay 9% of any income above £25,000.

 You can also secure grants – which do not have to be repaid – to cover childcare and the costs of travelling to your placement.

 So that you are fully prepared for your career, we ensure that your skills and knowledge match current working practices in health and social care.
 The practical abilities you develop on placement will be underpinned and extended by the knowledge you gain through lectures, tutorials, workshops and activities in the University’s own high-quality training facilities.

 We harness latest technology in all aspects of the course.
 Modules are linked to the University’s Virtual Learning Environment (VLE), so that you have 24-hour access to relevant resources both on and off campus.
 We also capture ‘live’ lectures via Panopto which you can view at times that suit you via the VLE.

 In addition, our students benefit from access to Clinical Skills Net, an online resource offering video tutorials in essential clinical skills.
 The anatomy and physiology content of the programme is supported in a similar way.
 In a new development, we are also introducing the Values Exchange, a global discussion forum on ethical issues relating to health and social care.